fivetran/terraform-provider-fivetran/docs/resources/connector_schema_config.md

  - Define the schema change handling settings
  - Enable and disable schemas, tables, and columns

-The resource is in ALPHA state.
+The resource is in **ALPHA** state.
 The resource schema and behavior are subject to change without prior notice.

+Known issues:
+ - Definition of `sync_mode` for table causes infinite drifting changes in plan

 ## Usage guide